-Leeks vinaigrette is a classic French recipe generally served as a starter or light evening meal followed by bread and cheese.
+Leeks vinaigrette recipe, a classic French recipe, leeks vinaigrette are generally served as a starter or light evening meal followed by bread and cheese.
 I tend to serve my leeks both with vinaigrette and mayo, light and flavorful!

 In my home we rarely have meat for dinner except for the occasional ham and cheese sandwich or a few strips of bacon into an omelet.
 Nothing makes my hubs and son happier than when I bake a sheet pan of veggies drizzled with olive oil and a few aromatic herbs or cook some asparagus and mayo.